-No children will be allowed in the classroom.
+- No children will be allowed in the classroom. - No food or drinks are allowed in the classrooms or computer labs.

 4.1.1.1.
 Diversity Statement

 In this class, the professor will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
 By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be.